OctopusDeploy/docs/docs/getting-started.md

 ### The Delivery Pipeline

 We designed Octopus Deploy for teams that follow agile delivery practices.
-A typical workflow would be:
+A typical workflow could be:

 1. **Commit Code to Your Existing Source Control System.**